-Obviously, a key part of my work is a focus on Teaching & Learning.
-That has been true, certainly, as Head of Instruction for the Z. Smith Reynolds Library, as the Instructional Design Librarian before that, and even with my emphasis on student training as the Microtext Specialist.
-I’ve done a lot of work in this area from teaching and creating learning environments, to building learning objects, to teaching teachers.
+A key part of my work is a focus on Teaching & Learning.
+That has been true, certainly, as Director for Learning Environments and Associate Director for Learning and Outreach at Virginia Tech University Libraries, Head of Instruction, the Instructional Design Librarian before that, and even with my emphasis on student training as the Microtext Specialist at Wake Forest University’s Z. Smith Reynolds Library.
+I’ve done a lot of work in this area from teaching and creating learning environments and from building learning objects to teaching teachers.
 I’ve also offered a number of preconferences related to teaching and done a fair amount of consulting both at academic institutions and most recently with a vendor.
 I love talking about teaching, and was honored to be included in Finding Dulcea’s Educators that Rock series.

 Teaching vs. Learning